What is CGNAT and Which One is Best for My Network?

 Costs

-One significant concern of regional ISPs is the high costs of traditional CGNAT solutions.
-As mentioned earlier, most traditional CGNAT solutions run on proprietary hardware.
-And there is one commonality among proprietary solutions: High Costs.
+Broadband providers' biggest concern is the high costs of traditional CGNAT solutions.
+As mentioned earlier, most traditional CGNAT solutions run on proprietary hardware, and one commonality among proprietary solutions is high costs.

-To reduce the price of CGNAT solutions, ISPs need to examine the hardware costs.
-Hardware accounts for a large percentage of the overall costs, so lowering the costs of CGNAT hardware will significantly impact the total cost of ownership (TCO).
+ISPs need to examine the costs of CGNAT solutions closely to reduce their prices.
+Hardware accounts for a large percentage of overall costs, so lowering the costs of CGNAT hardware will significantly impact the total cost of ownership (TCO).

 An Alternative to High-Priced CGNAT

 For broadband providers looking for a high-performance and cost-effective CGNAT, netElastic may be able to help. netElastic's software-based CGNAT is built on its high-performance virtual router technology, which is a very scalable software architecture.
-In addition, it delivers high translation performance while supporting a broad range of additional routing capabilities.
+It delivers high translation performance while supporting various additional routing capabilities.

 As the demand for internet access continues, so does the importance of CGNAT in conserving and prolonging the lifespan of IPv4 addresses.
 If you're looking for a powerful (yet economical) CGNAT to conserve IPv4 addresses, netElastic CGNAT delivers the lowest TCO in the industry.